RawanAlkhrese/Disaster-Response-Piplines/README.md

 - **pickle 0.7.5**

 ## Project Motivation:
 The goal of this project is to apply my data engineering and software skills by analyzing disaster dataset from [Figure Eight](https://www.figure-eight.com/).
-It is a web app where an emergency worker can input a new message and get classification results in several categories, it also display visualizations of the data.
+It is a web app where an emergency worker can input a new message about the event and get classification results in several categories so that the message can be sent to an ppropriate disaster relief agency.
  ## About the Data:
 [Figure Eight](https://www.figure-eight.com/) is used for this project.
 It contains real messages that were sent during disaster events which will be used to develop a machine learning pipeline to categorize these events so that we can send the messages to an appropriate disaster relief agency.